RichardRed0x/checkonchain/README.md

 ## Purpose of repo
 This repo is a collection of analysis code, tools and published articles for analysing the blockchains of Bitcoin and Decred.

-Based on the on-chain signiatures of BTC and DCR, there is a significant heartbeat for both of these chains.
-These blockchains also represent the strongest store of value candidates based on my fundamental research and opinions to date and thus deserve further research attention.

-This repository includes all data and code used to undertake these analyses.
+Tools in this repo are structured as follows
+- General - scripts for calling standard APIs for blockchain and market data (e.g. coinmetrics Community)
+- btconchain - Modules related to Bitcoin
+- dcronchain - Modules related to Decred
+- ltconchain - Modules related to Litecoin
+- Research Articles - working folder for papers to be published
+- Misc - temp storage and misc files

 *Note - I am not a developer, code unlikely to be perfect.
 Suggestions and ideas welcomed.*

 ## Goals for these studies
-1. Establish additional rigor for my personal fundamental investment thesis for Bitcoin and Decred
+1. Establish additional rigor for fundamental investment thesis for Bitcoin and Decred
-2. Analyse the scarcity of both Bitcoin and Decred with inspiration from Plan B stock to flow ratio analysis (@100TrillionUSD)
+2. Analyse the characteristics of both Bitcoin and Decred monetary policy, security mechanisms, unforgeable costliness and performance
-3. Analyse the behaviour of DCR tickets as a mechanism for scarcity
+3. Analyse performance of PoW difficulty and DCR tickets
 4. Assess the balance between supply issuance, scarcity, ticket behaviour and transaction flows
 5. Establish a set of charting packages with which others can replicate and follow the analysis
-6. Develop an online charting package similar to woobull.com to scratch my own itch encomapsing for both Decred and Bitcion.
+6. Develop an online charting package similar to woobull.com for both Decred and Bitcion.

 ## Repo Structure